Dr Susanna (Susy) Menis

 Criminology: My writing focuses on prison history, cultural and critical criminology.
 I am interested in artwork representation of history and the critical analysis of popular culture.

-Legal education: I have written on critical legal education and she is currently researching non-traditional law students’ perceptions of their learning experiences.
-I am also writing a microhistory of Eliza Orme, the first English female law student who was awarded a degree by University of London in 1888. -
+Legal education: I have written on critical legal education, the historical development of university legal education, and a microhistory of Eliza Orme, the first English female law student who was awarded a degree by University of London in 1888.

 Supervision and teaching